Edmonton LRT: Capital Line

-Metro line
+Metro Line

-On April 27, 2007, the city began detailed planning of a new LRT line that will run north from Churchill Station, to the Northern Alberta Institute of Technology (NAIT), and eventually beyond to north-end neighbourhoods with a terminal station south of St. Albert.
+On April 27, 2007, the city began detailed planning of a new LRT line that would run north from Churchill Station, to the Northern Alberta Institute of Technology (NAIT), and eventually beyond to north-end neighbourhoods with a terminal station south of St. Albert.

 The Metro line branches off the Capital Line at Churchill Station, runs west along 105 Avenue to the MacEwan University City Centre Campus, then north along 105 Street, Kingsway (Avenue), and 106 Street, to Kingsway Mall and NAIT.

 In April 2008, Edmonton City Council approved $45 million in funding to build a tunnel under the Epcor Tower site immediately, while it was still under construction, with the aim of saving $140 million more than would have been required to dig under the tower once it was completed.
 This step was taken even though the rest of the project had not yet been approved, because of the time constraint posed by the construction of the new tower.
 Construction on the tunnel began in August 2009 and was completed by approximately September 2010.

 On July 2, 2009, the federal and provincial governments approved the reallocation of funding from the proposed Gorman Station extension to the Metro line as the city felt that NAIT was a higher priority.

 The expansion added three stations to the system; MacEwan station at MacEwan University, Kingsway/Royal Alex station near Kingsway Mall and the Royal Alexandra Hospital, and NAIT station at the Northern Alberta Institute of Technology.
 MacEwan Station is located just east of the downtown MacEwan University campus, and west of the proposed downtown hockey arena, at 104 Street and 105 Avenue.
 The Kingsway/Royal Alex Station is located on the north side of Kingsway, to the south of the hospital.
 As part of the plan, the Kingsway Transit Centre was relocated to the southeast corner of 111 Avenue and 106 Street, to provide service to both Kingsway Mall and the LRT station.
-The NAIT Station is located north of Princess Elizabeth Avenue, on the south side of NAIT's swimming pool and hockey arena.
+The temporary NAIT station was located north of Princess Elizabeth Avenue, on the south side of NAIT's swimming pool and hockey arena.

 The Metro Line was completed at a cost $90 million under its estimated $755 million budget, with a total project cost of $665 million.

+In December 2023, Phase 1 of the Metro Line Northwest Expansion was completed, including two new stations: Blatchford Gate station in the northern area of Blatchford, and NAIT/Blatchford Market Station located roughly 300 meters from the temporary station.
+On January 20, 2024, service commenced to the NAIT/Blatchford Market, and the temporary NAIT station was permanently closed.
+Blatchford Gate station is currently not open for passenger service as it does not currently meet city transit service standards.
+Construction on the extension began in Summer 2020, and was completed on budget and ahead of schedule, as the extension was originally anticipated to be completed in 2025.